pre6/pre6.github.io/resume.md

 ### Master of Data Science — University of British Columbia
 *Sept 2025 – Present · Kelowna, BC*

-The MDS program moves fast by design, and it taught me as much about focus and collaboration as it did about methods.
-A few highlights:
+- Completed coursework across machine learning, statistical inference, data engineering, and visualization.
 - **[Project placeholder]** — [brief description]
 - **[Project placeholder]** — [brief description]
-- **Capstone with Synopsys/ANSYS** — Worked with a team to build a predictive model in a real business context.
-The hardest part was the beginning: aligning with stakeholders on what we were actually trying to predict.
-Once we had that locked in, everything else followed.
-It was my clearest lesson in the difference between a well-posed ML problem and an ambiguous one.
+- **Capstone with Synopsys/ANSYS** — developed a predictive model in a real business context, working with stakeholders to define the prediction target before any modelling began.

+The MDS program moves fast by design, and it taught as much about focus and working with people under pressure as it did about methods.
+The capstone was the clearest lesson in what separates a well-scoped ML problem from an ambiguous one — the hardest part wasn't the model, it was the alignment.

 ---